Write your search here

 • INK

-I am an associate solicitor remote working in the serious injury team at Minster Law, specialising in traumatic brain injury cases.
-I lead a small team that includes an assistant fee earner and paralegal.
+I started working at Minster in January 2022 as an associate and am now a Partner remote working in the serious injury team at Minster Law, specialising in traumatic brain injury cases.
+I lead a small team that includes two assistant fee earners and a paralegal.
 We work collaboratively to achieve the best outcomes for our clients.
 I also take mentoring seriously, aiming to support my team in reaching their potential and career goals.

-I have been with Minster Law for almost two and a half years and have been working remotely for the same period.
+I have been with Minster Law for four years and have been working remotely for the same period.
 Initially, I attended the office for some inductions, but now I mainly work remotely from Northumberland due to living a distance from the office.
-However, I regularly attend for team meetings, training, and business development.
+However, I regularly attend for team meetings, training, and business development, as maintaining face-to-face contact remains important for reaffirming relationships, strengthening team bonds and sharing knowledge

 Working remotely has increased my efficiency.
 The time saved from commuting can be utilised more effectively on file work.
 I maintain productivity by having a designated home office, planning my day effectively, and meeting set targets.
 I have received positive feedback from managers about my performance and achievement of targets, including my increased time recording whilst working from home.

 Furthermore, remote work has positively impacted my work-life balance.
-It offers flexibility in work hours without the stress of commuting.
-Having a designated home office helps me to separate work from my personal life effectively.
+It offers greater flexibility in work hours without the stress of commuting, while having a designated home office helps me to separate work from my personal life effectively.

 I start my day similarly to an office routine but benefit from a shorter commute.
 I structure my day around checking and responding to incoming emails, planned work on files, and checking and adhering to deadlines, taking breaks to ensure productivity and a clear separation between work and personal life.
 I ensure I take a lunch break and will usually walk my dogs which moves me away from my desk and clears my mind.